 Finding your first insights

-The act of creating an analytics dashboard is very much like storytelling.
+The act of creating a dashboard is very much like storytelling.
 A good story grabs your attention and takes you on a journey, evoking an emotional response.
 Wouldn't it be great if you ignite a response internally to act on the voice of the customer?

-To do so, give your chart a descriptive name and click the bright blue button 'Save Report'.
+To do so, give your report a descriptive name and click the bright blue button 'Save Report'.

 It's now time to drill down on the chart and shed some light on what is driving the NPS score.
 Let's breakdown the previous chart we made above by category and save as a new chart on our dashboard.